 #9 Go kayaking or paddle surfing on the water

 If you want to admire the lake from the water, kayaking or paddle surfing is something for you.
 There are enough accommodations where you can rent this.
-Los Elementos Adventure in Santa Cruz rent different types of water toys for the water, if you are interested in this, check this out.
+At Los Elementos Adventure in Santa Cruz you can rent the things you want to do at the water.

 #10 Have dinner in the evening at restaurant Fé

 Restaurant Fé is located in San Marcos on the main road.
 This restaurant has a diverse menu.
 The curries and pizzas are great here but you have to try the red Chilean wine.
 The atmosphere feels a bit chic for Guatemalan standards, although dogs sometimes walk by, so try not to sit on the street.

 In which village and hostel should you stay at Lake Atitlan?